TNTurnerLab/ACES/README.md

 BEFORE EXECUTION: USERS query Files:
 	This is an empty folder generated for user to store all their input query files that will be ran currently or at a later time.
-This is an optional folder however, if user decides to call file outside of this folder, they must include fill path to that file.
+This is an optional folder however, if user decides to call file outside of this folder, they must include fill path to that file in config.json - "[query](#query)".

 1. Have all VGP species ‘*-unmasked.fa’ files, and '*.dna.toplevel.fa' species files from Ensembl pub/release-103 in a single directory, and unzipped.